-Internet: The Internet port connects to your modem.
+Internet The Internet port connects to your modem.

-LAN (1-4): The LAN (Local Area Network) ports connect to your PC and other network devices.
-Power: The Power port is where you will connect the power adapter.
+LAN (1-4) The LAN (Local Area Network) ports connect to your PC and other network devices.

+Power The Power port is where you will connect the power adapter.

-Reset Button: There are two ways to Reset the Router's factory defaults.
-Either press the Reset Button, for approximately ten seconds, or restore the defaults from the Password tab in the Router's Web-Based Utility.
+Reset Button There are two ways to Reset the Router's factory defaults.
+Either press the Reset Button, for approximately ten seconds, or restore the defaults from the Password tab in the Router's Web-

+Based Utility.

 With these, and many other, Linksys products, your networking options are limitless.
-Go to the Linksys website at www.linksys.com for more information about products that work with the
+Go to the Linksys website at www.linksys.com for more information about products that work with the Router.

-Router.
+Important: Resetting the Router will erase all of your settings (WEP Encryption, Wireless and LAN settings, etc.) and replace them with the factory defaults.
+Do not reset the Router if you want to retain these settings.

+The Front Panel

+The Router's LEDs, where information about network activity is displayed, are located on the front panel.

+Figure 3-2: Front Panel
-Power: Green.
-The Power LED lights up when the Router is powered on.

-DMZ: The DMZ LED indicates the Router's self- diagnosis mode during boot-up and restart.
+Power Green.
+The Power LED lights up when the Access Point is powered on.
+DMZ Red.
+The DMZ LED indicates the Access Point's self- diagnosis mode during boot-up and restart.
 It will turn off upon completing the diagnosis.
 If this LED stays on for an abnormally long period of time, refer to Appendix A: Troubleshooting.

-Internet: Green.
+Internet Green.
 The Internet LED lights whenever there is a successful wireless connection.
 If the LED is flickering, the Router is actively sending or receiving data to or from one of the devices on the network.

-Wireless-G: Green.
+Wireless-G Green.
 The Wireless-G LED lights whenever there is a successful wireless connection.

-LAN (1-4): Green.
+LAN (1-4) Green.
 The LAN LED serves two purposes.
 If the LED is continuously lit, the Router is successfully connected to a device through the LAN port.
 If the LED is flickering, it is an indication of any network activity.

-Chapter 4: Connecting the Wireless-G VPN Router with RangeBooster
+Chapter 4: Connecting the Wireless-G Broadband Router